NanamiNakano/mercury/README.md

 2. `pnpm install && pnpm build` (You need to recompile the frontend each time the UI code changes.)
 3. Manually set the labels for annotators to choose from in the `labels.yaml` file.
 Mercury supports hierarchical labels.
-4. Migrate existing user data if you have used old version of mercury:
-    1. `python3 migrator.py export`.
-This will export the existing user data to a dict csv file.
-    2. Edit the exported csv file to specify new email and password for each user.
-If you leave the email or password empty, the script will generate random email or password for the user.
-    3. `python3 migrator.py migrate`.
-This will migrate the user data to the new database.
-5. Generate a jwt secret key: `openssl rand -base64 32`.
-This will be used to sign the jwt token for authentication.
+4. Generate a JWT secret key: `openssl rand -base64 32`.
+This will be used to sign the JWT token for authentication.
 You should keep it secret.
 You can do this at any time, such as when the key is compromised and then all users are logged out.
-6. `python3 server.py`.
+5. `python3 server.py`.
 Be sure to set the candidate labels to choose from in the `labels.yaml` file.

 Admin who has access to the SQLite file can modify user data (e.g. reset user password), register new users, and delete users via `user_utils.py`.
 For more details, run `python3 user_utils.py -h`.